Listerine Foot Soak – Recipes And Tutorial For Soft Feet

 Are there any alternative foot soak solutions that work just as well as Listerine?

-You can try salt foot soaks like Epsom salt or add a few drops of essential oils like peppermint, tea tree, or lavender oil to warm water.
+Yes, you can try Epsom salt foot soak or add a few drops of essential oils like peppermint, tea tree, or lavender oil to warm water.

 Can a Listerine foot soak be reused?